Jorgeromeu/scripts/README.md

 # scripts

-A collection of simple scripts and executable programs I use for automating common tasks on my computer
+A collection of random scripts I use for automating common tasks.